 There will be a Professional Identity in Nursing Forum (combination Think Tank and conference) September 15-16, 2020 in Kansas City.

-Three work groups are active now: Dissemination, Demonstration Groups, and Competencies.
+Three work groups are active now: Dissemination, Demonstration Project, and Competencies.

 A Research interest group will activate in 2020.
 If you are interested in participating in any of these areas, please contact Nelda Godfrey at ngodfrey@kumc.edu.